 - Sail Away: Bayonne is a cruiser’s paradise, with ports for major lines like Royal Caribbean and Celebrity Cruises at the Cape Liberty Cruise Port.
 Even better?
 You can conveniently park here as well.

-- Take a Bike Ride: With the local Hudson Bike Share, you can rent some wheels and explore Bayonne on bike—be it a ride along the Hudson River Waterfront Walkway or a scenic cycle through Stephen R. Gregg Park.
-Stations are available throughout Bayonne.
+- Take a Bike Ride: Explore Bayonne on bike—be it a ride along the Hudson River Waterfront Walkway or a scenic cycle through Stephen R. Gregg Park.

 - Go Fishing: Richard A. Rutkowski Park is filled with great fishing holes, not to mention a quarter-mile long wooden pathway to enjoy the water vistas.
 You can also fish at the nearby Dennis P. Collins Park fishing pier, which is also a great spot for birding.